ppy/osu-wiki/wiki/Client/Interface/Multiplayer/en.md

 When a player's health bar has been depleted completely, they can still continue playing, but the score will be considered as failed and will not appear on leaderboards.
 The player can be revived if they reach full health again, unless they use [Sudden Death (SD)](/wiki/Gameplay/Game_modifier/Sudden_Death).

 In Team VS matches, being in the failed state at the end of the match will make the score not contribute to the team score.
-If all players of a team have failed, the current gameplay immediately ends, and the opposite team wins by default.
+If all players of a team have failed, the match immediately ends and the opposite team wins by default.

 #### Results